meditationstuff/protocol_1/main.txt.md

 **M**

-[See also the section: “technical debt and inverse operations” for more on “general undo”]
+[Ed.: See also the section: “technical debt and inverse operations” for more on “general undo”]

 something is preserved, like the doing and undoing has been meta-recorded. something is latently, implicitly/“costlessly”, recoverably preserved, even in “undoing”